Samantha Fitzgerald: Reception

-During Samantha's first appearance the Daily Record called her a "blonde beauty."
-A year later they said "We know we're supposed to feel sorry for people who are ill, but can somebody just tell Dan's ex-wife Sam to get knotted?"
-The paper revealed that they had "high hopes" that Samantha was gone for good, but she had turned up again "like the proverbial bad penny."
-Television critic, Andrew Mercado, praised Buchanan's 2009 appearance in March 2010, saying "Simone Buchanan did a great turn last year on Neighbours as a crazed ex".
+During Samantha's first appearance a critic for the Daily Record called her a "blonde beauty."
+A year later, another critic for the newspaper stated: "We know we're supposed to feel sorry for people who are ill, but can somebody just tell Dan's ex-wife Sam to get knotted?"
+They also said that they had "high hopes" that Samantha was gone for good, but she had turned up again "like the proverbial bad penny."
+In 2010, television critic Andrew Mercado praised Buchanan's 2009 appearance, saying "Simone Buchanan did a great turn last year on Neighbours as a crazed ex".
+Of her subsequent return, Cameron Adams of the Herald Sun wrote "When Simone Buchanan is back in Ramsay Street you know she's going to bring all manner of drama courtesy of her slightly unhinged character Sam."
+While observing the moment when Sam tells Libby that Dan is happy with the baby Libby could not give him, Adams commented "Charming."
+Adams' colleague Siobhan Duck later commented that Buchanan had received critical acclaim for her portrayal of Sam.